jiang-jiao/jiang-jiao.github.io/optimization/index.md

 ## Portfolio Optimization
-Write a Python program help a user to select a portfoilo of NASDAQ stocks, by computing an efficient frontier.
+Python program that can help users to select a portfoilo of NASDAQ stocks and compute an efficient frontier.
  - [View Writeup in PDF](Jiang-portfolio.pdf)
  - [View Writeup in Rmd](Jiang-portfolio.Rmd)